rafaelrolivares/continuous-student-testing-server/README.md

 ### `installation`

 To install this app, run git clone and npm install.
+For the project to run locally, it needs a database (currently set to Heroku) and this server must be running on node.

 ### `client side`